How to clean the inside of your horse trailer!

 - I did speak to the manufacturer of my particular trailer, and they suggested only using water, and chemical cleaners can be caustic.
 A heaping scoop of elbow grease helps, too!

 These bad boy vice grips (on the right) will save your fingers when pulling mats.

-Any padded areas can be wiped clean with a sponge or cloth.
+- Any padded areas of your horse trailer can be wiped clean with a sponge or cloth.
 Now’s a good time to inspect tie rings, latches, divider mechanisms, even any padding that’s on butt or shoulder bars.

 This is a trailer AFTER the mats are pulled.
 See all the gross stuff?
 That’s the stuff that can eat your trailer floor.
 The mat seams may seem tight, clearly they are not!